Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-robot-framework.md

 The preceding code snippet is intentionally generic, serving as a common foundation for all tests.
 However, relying solely on a generic library may not be convenient.
 This is why an app-specific library becomes necessary.

-For context, the app under consideration is essentially a matrix where pixels can be placed with specific colors.
+For context, the Erlang/OTP application under consideration is essentially a matrix where pixels can be placed with specific colors.
 The following is the library written specifically for this app, leveraging functions from the previous library.

 ```py
 # matrix.py